Continuous Covers on Symplectic Manifolds: The invariant and Poisson non-commutativity

 \QED

-Consequently, in this paper, we can and do consider only partitions of unity $F < G$ such that $\pb \, F < \infty$.
+We will be now working only with smooth covers.
+Therefore all partitions of unity $F$ satisfy $\pb \, F < \infty.$

-For the sake of completeness, we recall a few facts taken from Polterovich's and Rosen's recent book \cite{PR}.
+We recall a few facts taken from Polterovich's and Rosen's recent book \cite{PR}, since we will need them.
 Further informations are available in this book and in the references therein.
 The setting is the following (\cite{PR}, chapter 4):

 \begin{itemize} \item $(M^{2n}, \omega)$ a compact symplectic manifold;

 \item $U \subset M$ an open set;

 \item $H(U)$ the image of $\widetilde{Ham}(U)$ in $H := \widetilde{Ham}(M)$ under the map induced by the inclusion $U \subset M$;